 [The 13th Shamarpa lived only for a few years, so there is no record.]

-The following biography of the 14th Shamarpa was written by the group of Khenpos in the Karmapa International Buddhist Institute - in short KIBI
+written by the group of Khenpos in the Karmapa International Buddhist Institute - in short KIBI

 He began to travel and teach in various Buddhist centers throughout Asia and the west starting in 1980, and in 1982 went to U.C.
 Berkeley to study English for ten months.
 In 1996 he started to organise the Bodhi Path Buddhist Centers, a network of centers based on a non-sectarian approach to Buddhism.
 The curriculum of Bodhi Path Centers is grounded in the teachings of the 11th century Indian Buddhist master Atisha, as they were transmitted by Gambopa.
 Atisha's methods are the most effective for taming the mind and deepening wisdom, and in addition can be taught and employed in a secular way.